transcelerate/ddf-home/faq.md

 # Help and Support
 For additional help and support, please use this [form](https://www.transceleratebiopharmainc.com/assets/digital-data-flow-feedback-form/) for any questions or comments.
 Responses to questions will be posted to the FAQ page.

-For additional help and support, please use this [form](https://www.transceleratebiopharmainc.com/assets/digital-data-flow-feedback-form/) for any questions or comments.
-Responses to questions will be posted to the FAQ page.